JoaoSantosCodes/JoaoSantosCodes/README.md

 ## 🚀 About Me

-- 🔭 I'm currently working on [Your Current Project]
+- 🔭 I'm currently working on a full-stack web application using React and Node.js
-- 🌱 I'm learning [New Technology/Skill]
+- 🌱 I'm learning TypeScript and Next.js to enhance my development skills
-- 💬 Ask me about Web Development, JavaScript, and React
+- 💬 Ask me about Web Development, JavaScript, React, and Node.js
-- 📫 How to reach me: [Your Email]
+- 📫 How to reach me: joaosantos.dev@gmail.com
-- ⚡ Fun fact: [Something interesting about you]
+- ⚡ Fun fact: I can solve a Rubik's cube in under 2 minutes!

 ## 🛠️ Technologies & Tools